Riaz Khokhar

-Career
+Life and career

-Riaz Khokhar joined the Foreign Service of Pakistan on 10 October 1966.
+Riaz Hussain Khokhar was born on 31 December 1942.
+He joined the Foreign Service of Pakistan on 10 October 1966.

 In September 2003, Riaz Khokhar briefed a group of Kashmiri leaders on the upcoming India-Pakistan talks before he left for New Delhi for talks with India.

-In 2004, former president of Pakistan controlled Kashmir, Sardar Muhammad Abdul Qayyum Khan reportedly said, "The Kashmiri leadership supported the composite dialogue between the two countries but noted that the talks should not be held at the expense of Kashmir."
+In 2004, former president of Pakistan-controlled Kashmir, Sardar Muhammad Abdul Qayyum Khan reportedly said, "The Kashmiri leadership supported the composite dialogue between the two countries but noted that the talks should not be held at the expense of Kashmir."

 Again in 2004, All Parties Hurriyat Conference of Kashmir also expressed their support to the ongoing dialogue between India and Pakistan.
 They reportedly said that the talks should continue until the Kashmir dispute is resolved.

 On 29 June 2004, Pakistani Foreign Secretary, Riaz Khokhar stated, "In my judgement I found and saw that the Indian side was serious and committed and determined to move forward on the composite dialogue."

+Khokhar died on 26 December 2023, at the age of 80.